s-mostafa-a/Luna16/README.md

 # How to use
 1. Download the dataset from [here](http://academictorrents.com/collection/luna-lung-nodule-analysis-16---isbi-2016-challenge).
 **If you are just testing this code, it may be better to download just one subset of it because the volume of the data is too high to download.
-Keep in mind to download CSV files too.**
+You should download CSV files too.**
-Also, the dataset description is available [here](https://luna16.grand-challenge.org/data/).
+Also, for more information, the dataset description is available [here](https://luna16.grand-challenge.org/data/).
 2. Change the first 3 variables in `configs.py` file

 3. Run `prepare/run.py`

 4. Run `main/train.py`
-Keep in mind that I don't have Cuda right now, so if you have Cuda you should uncomment the parts which I have marked with **UNCOMMENT IF YOU HAVE CUDA**.
+Keep in mind that I don't have Cuda and GPU right now, so if you have Cuda you should uncomment the parts which I have marked with **UNCOMMENT IF YOU HAVE CUDA**. (it probably works, please contact to me if it didn't)